Cipher-unhsiV/gap-pattern-detection/README.md

 - Annotated images of candlestick charts.
 - Labels for GAP UP and GAP DOWN patterns.

-## Technologies
+## Technologies Involved

-- YOLOv11l: For object detection.
+- **YOLOv11l**: For object detection.
-- Gradio: For creating a user-friendly web interface.
+- **Gradio**: For creating a user-friendly web interface.
-- OpenCV (cv2): For image processing and annotation.
+- **OpenCV (cv2)**: For image processing and annotation.
-- Roboflow: For dataset management and annotation.
+- **Roboflow**: For dataset management and annotation.

+## Successor Note
+We’re excited to announce that **Version 2** of this project is currently in development!
+While we can’t reveal all the details just yet, here’s a sneak peek at what’s coming:
+- **Real-Time Market Insights**: Version 2 will take GAP pattern detection to the next level by integrating live market data.
+Imagine detecting GAP patterns as they form, in real-time!
+- **Enhanced User Experience**: A more dynamic and interactive interface that adapts to real-time changes in the market.
+- **Advanced Analytics**: New features to help you gain deeper insights into market trends and patterns.

+Stay tuned for updates as we work on bringing these exciting new features to life. _The future of GAP pattern detection is just around the corner!_

 ## Contributing
 We welcome contributions to improve the model, dataset, or interface.
 Here’s how you can contribute: